Our Mental Health and Wellbeing Provision

 Social Skills Groups

 Social skills are the skills we use everyday to interact & communicate with others.
 They include verbal and non-verbal communication, such as talking, gesture, facial expression and body language.
 At the Unicorn School social skills groups are run by the Speech & Language Therapy Team (The Speech & Language Therapist or the Speech & Language Therapy Assistant).
-These groups focus on developing a student's social skills in a group with his or her peer group.
+These groups focus on developing a student's social skills in a group with their peer group.
 This allows students to practise their social skills with their peers instead of just talking about them theoretically.
 We use the Zones of Regulation Programme throughout the school to identify & discuss different emotions, this is often referred to in our social skills groups.

 We focus on many different topics during these weekly 45 minute sessions, following a program designed to give the students practical strategies to use in a wide variety of contexts.
 At the start of each group we always talk about how everyone is doing and if there is anything anyone wants to discuss in the group that week, sometimes the session develops from this initial discussion.
 Some of the areas we focus on are; discussing different emotions (e.g. what do different emotions feel like?
 How do we calm ourselves down when we get in the red zone?), developing understanding of different perspectives, building resilience, understanding other points of view and others' motivations, safety outside in the community and online.